CumulusNetworks/docs/content/knowledge-base/Support/Licensing/NetQ-On-Prem-EULA.md

 ## THIRD-PARTY SOFTWARE.

-NETQ Software may come bundled with, or otherwise include or be distributed with, third- party software licensed by NVIDIA supplier and/or open source software provided under open source license.
+NETQ Software may come bundled with, or otherwise include or be distributed with, third-party software licensed by NVIDIA supplier and/or open source software provided under open source license.
 Use of third-party software is subject to the third-party license terms, or else you may use the third-party software provided under this Agreement as-is with NETQ.
 Copyright to third party software is held by the copyright holders indicated in the third-party license terms.
 If and to the extent there is a conflict between the terms in this Agreement and the third-party license terms, the third-party terms control only to the extent necessary to resolve the conflict.